hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

         - gets curropt if placed near a magnetic field

 - Hard Disk Drives (HDDs)
+    - have surfaces coated with magnetically sensitive material such as iron oxide
     - Advantages
         - higher storage capacitie
         - cost less per gigabyte
         - lasts longer
     - Disadvantages
-        - more suspectible to damage and shock
         - consists of various moving parts
+            - more suspectible to damage and shock / more prone to failiure
+            - more pront to mechanical failiure
         - access speed is limited
             - depends on how close the data is to the read/write heads
         - loud, have whirring sounds due to moving parts
+        - high power consumption

 - Solid State Drives (SSDs)
+    - uses electric circuits (NAND flash)
+    - stores data with an electrical charge
     - Advantages
         - have faster transfer rate
         - have quicker boot ups